Can You Get Social Security Disability Benefits if You Suffer from Alcoholism in Washington DC or Baltimore?

 Social Security Disability (SSD) benefits are available to workers with a “qualifying disability” who meet the federal definition of disability.
 Typically an SSD applicant must have an impairment that prevents the applicant from working or engaging in what is known as substantial gainful activity for at least 12 months (or longer) or a condition that is likely to result in death.

 Although the SSA often won’t provide federal disability benefits to individuals who have been solely diagnosed with substance abuse disorders such as alcoholism or AUD alone, applicants may still qualify for disability benefits if they have other mental or physical impairments that do qualify.
 Ultimately, an SSD case examiner with the SSA will evaluate their condition to see if it meets the criteria for medical impairments provided in the SSA’s listing of impairments in the Blue Book (a guide used by the SSA to evaluate impairments).

 If the SSA approves your SSD benefits but believes that you still suffer from an alcohol abuse issue, you may be required to participate in an alcohol abuse treatment program.
 You may also be required to obtain a representative payee to whom your SSD payments will be sent to ensure that monies paid out by the government for your benefit are not used to support an alcohol addiction.

-Need Help With Your Disability Benefits?
-Contact Our Baltimore Social Security Lawyers Today
+Need Help With Your Social Security Disability Benefits?
+Contact Our Washington DC and Baltimore Alcoholism Lawyers Today

 Do you or a loved one suffer from alcoholism?
-If so, contact an experienced Baltimore disability lawyer at the Law Office of Emmett B. Irwin.
+If so, contact an experienced Baltimore alcohol disability lawyer at the Law Office of Emmett B. Irwin.
 If you would like to learn more about how we can help you, contact us today to schedule a free consultation to discuss your case.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.